nazmulidris/developerlife.com/_posts/2021-11-25-ink-v3-advanced-ui-components.md

 Here is a brief overview of what the hooks do.

-1. `usePreventProcessExitDuringTesting()` is a hook that's provided in the `app-hooks.tsx` file in the repo.
+1. `usePreventProcessExitDuringTesting()` is a hook that comes from `r3bl-ts-utils`.
 It checks to see if the terminal is in raw mode (which is needed to enable keyboard input).
 If it's not in raw mode & keyboard input isn't possible, it just starts a `Timer` that doesn't do anything so that the Node.js process won't exit.
 2. `useTTYSize()` is a hook that comes from `r3bl-ts-utils`.
 It provides the width and height of the terminal.
 This is used by the UI code below in order to take up the full width and height of the terminal.
 A "resize" listener is also registered so that if this terminal is resized, the new width and height, will be propagated and the UI re-rendered by React.
-3. `useClock()` is a hook that's also provided in `app-hooks.tsx` that simply starts a `Timer` and returns the current time.
+3. `useClock()` is a hook that comes from `r3bl-ts-utils` that simply starts a `Timer` and returns the current time.
 This time is displayed in the UI.
 It is updated every second and `setState()` is used in order to re-render the React UI.
-4. `useAttachKeyboardInputHandler()` is provided in `app-hooks.tsx` and it simply attaches the given function to handle key input from the terminal.
-The `useApp()` hook is provided by Ink and it allows access to the `exit()` function which can be used to exit the CLI app.
-This is useful when you create keyboard shortcuts that allow the user to exit the terminal app (eg:
+4. `useKeyboard()` is a hook that comes from `r3bl-ts-utils` that simply attaches the given function to handle key input from the terminal.
+The `useApp()` hook is provided by Ink, and it allows access to the `exit()` function which can be used to exit the CLI app.
+This is useful when you create keyboard shortcuts that allow the user to exit the terminal app (eg: <kbd>Ctrl+q</kbd>).
-   <kbd>Ctrl+q</kbd>).
 5. Finally, an object (implementing `LocalVars`) is returned that is used by the `render()` function in order to paint the UI.
 This explicit passing of local state is meant to make it clear that this is a stateless functional component.